jaskaranSingh4/Sport-Hub/README.md

 ![Alt text](./design.jpeg?raw=true "Title")

-HTML, or HyperText Markup Language, is the standardized markup language for texts that are intended to be viewed on a web browser.
+HTML, or HyperText Markup Language:- It is the standardized markup language for texts that are intended to be viewed on a web browser.
 Technologies such as Cascading Style Sheets (CSS) and programming languages like JavaScript helps in making design and providing functionality to the HTML respectively.
 The website in this repository - Sport Hub is a showcase of my knowledge about the development skills.

 # Soft skills:

 Good Communication Skills.

 Digital Literacy,

 Problem Solving

 Team Management

 Designing